 Balloon rides aren't just a luxury for well-heeled sightseeers.
-In Paris, the offers 10-minute rides to an altitude of 150 meters, or about 500 feet, for as little as 10 euros.
-(That's for a weekday adult ticket; teens and children pay less.)
+In Paris, the offers 10-minute rides to an altitude of 150 meters, or about 500 feet, for only 12 euros.

 Things you should know: